filecoin-project/filecoin-docs/smart-contracts/advanced/multicall.md

 # Multicall

-Multicall is a powerful tool that offers several advantages for interacting with smart contracts on the Filecoin Virtual Machine (FVM).
+[Multicall3](https://www.multicall3.com/) is a powerful tool that offers batch contract calls to smart contracts on the Filecoin Virtual Machine (FVM).

 ## Contract address